Why you hate your husband during pregnancy (and why it’s okay)

 I mean the kind that speak straight to your heart and help calm your mind instantly when emotions start taking over.

-If you’d like a little extra support, you can download my 19 free calming pregnancy affirmations and keep them nearby for those emotional days.
+If you’d like a little extra support, download my 19 calming pregnancy affirmations.

-You can read them in the morning, during overwhelming moments, or anytime you need a gentle reminder that what you’re feeling is normal – and that everything will be okay.
+You can read them in the morning, during tough moments, or anytime you need a reminder that what you’re feeling is normal – and that everything will be okay.

 Remember, you and your husband are on the same team